Rineloricaria steinbachi

-Rineloricaria steinbachi is a species of catfish in the (order Siluriformes) of the family Loricariidae, sometimes in the monospecific genus Ixinandria.
+Rineloricaria steinbachi is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This species is sometimes in the monospecific genus Ixinandria.
+R. steinbachi is found in central South America in Argentina and Bolivia.

 Taxonomy

 Ixinandria was part of the Rineloricaria group of the Loricariini tribe within the subfamily Loricariinae.
 The phylogenetic position of Ixinandria within the tribe Loricariini remains uncertain.
 It has been suggested that Ixinandria could be synonym of Rineloricaria.

 Previously there were two species in this genus, but it was found that Ixinandria montebelloi was a synonym of R. steinbachi.

 Distribution

 The distribution of this species includes rivers of the Atlantic slope of the Andes in Bolivia and Argentina.
 R. steinbachi occurs in the Salado River basin.
 R. steinbachi occurs in Salta Province in mountainous areas at high altitudes ranging from around 1000-2900 m above sea level.

 Appearance and anatomy

 Sexual dimorphism includes hypertrophied odontodes around the head margin and on the pectoral fin spines of mature males.
 These fish reach a length of 11.3 cm SL.